dawidpodolak/addon-panelsense/README.md

 7. After installation, open Configuration and change server_user and serwer_password.
 This credentials you will need to use in Android app.

+## Connect Android Client

+In order to connect an android client, first you need to install android app on your device.
+In order to install app please refer to Android project site, [installation section](https://github.com/dawidpodolak/android-panelsense).
+After installation, you will see a login page where you have to provide:
+- IP address to your HA instance where PanelSense is installed
+- PanelSense addon port (by default is 8652)
+- server_user and server_password
+- The name of that device simple to remember for you e.g. `Office table` or `Daily Room NSPanel`.
+It will help you to identify this device in configuration page
+## Configuration
 ## License

 [APACHE 2.0](https://github.com/dawidpodolak/addon-panelsense/blob/develop/LICENSE)